 Over one million Syrian refugees have arrived in Lebanon since the Syrian civil war began.
 Refugees from Syria now make up a staggering 1-in-5 of the population.
 Services are overwhelmed.
 Social, political and economic tensions run high.

 Over 500,000 of the refugee population are children.
 Around 70% are not in school.
-With no end to the civil war in sight, if these children are not enabled to access education, their future is bleak – which in turn makes the future prosperity of the Syrian nation a fading dream.
+If these children are not enabled to access education, their future is bleak – which in turn makes the future prosperity of the Syrian nation a fading dream.